gIsaak/molecular-dynamics/journal.md

 PC3T = np.zeros((numOfParticles,numOfDimensions,3,num_t), dtype=float)
 ```
-This way it is easier to guess the correct indices when needed and also to debug.

 The algorithm itself was constructed in order to have minimal code changes from the previous implementation with
 Euler algorithm so we followed the same function structure: